 Multifunction Printers Vs. Single Function

 If you can purchase a single device that solves many problems, you may wonder why you’d ever want to buy multiple devices to perform those same tasks.
-Various manufacturers sell a variety of multifunction printers, also called all-in-ones, that have the ability to scan, copy, and even fax documents.
+Manufacturers sell a variety of multifunction printers, also called all-in-ones, that can scan, copy, and even fax documents.
 Having all those functions in one device is economical and efficient when compared to acquiring several separate devices.

 How Is The Printer Duty Cycle Calculated?